kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 In 2022, [I attempted](/posts/annual-review-2021) to summarize my year for the first time.
 I did ok and it was a pleasurable activity.

 In 2023, despite having good intentions I made a mistake and went too deep.
-Instead of looking forward to summarise my learnings I just wanted to be done with it which is far from a "reflective goal".
+Instead of looking forward to summarize my learnings I just wanted to be done with it which is far from a “reflective goal”.
 This also created a mental wall and disconnected from the thinking state I wanted to be in.

 This year I didn’t learn the lesson.
 I used the same template and dreaded every moment but pushed through.
 With the same outcome of not being proud of what I’ve done despite sinking 10 hours into the process.
 I frankly hated it.